Sbarro Logo

 The logo finally featured that famous pizza slice that is universally loved.
 The pie has been sold in slices since its inception, indicated by the inscription “from New York since 1956” in the middle of the slice.
 So the choice of image is very iconic.

-The love of Italy has been preserved on the new emblem in the form of an image border in green and red tones.
+The love of Italy has been preserved in the new emblem as an image border in green and red tones.
 The white stripe of the flag is the white coloring inside the slice.
-The lack of ingredients shows that customers fill their pizza by choosing their favorite toppings.
+The lack of ingredients indicates that customers customize their pizzas by choosing their favorite toppings.

 The company name appears in large print in the center of the pie slice.
-The capital letters communicate that the franchise intends to regain its position in the market and is not going to give up – the firm plans to build on Sbarro’s past fame and popularity.
+The capital letters convey that the franchise intends to regain its position in the market and will not give up; the firm plans to build on Sbarro’s past fame and popularity.

-By 2022, the company did manage to regain its position partially.
+By 2022, the company had partially regained its position.
 Mostly by placing outlets in convenience stores, which continued to be visited even during the pandemic.

 Font and Colors